megahall/sdn_sensor/README.md

 ## Coding Standards ##

-1) Use 4 spaces for all indent levels.
+1. Use 4 spaces for all indent levels.

-2) Don't bother with 80-character lines, just make it readable.
+2. Don't bother with 80-character lines, just make it readable.

-3) The "standard name prefix" for functions / globals is "ss_" (short for `sdn_sensor`).
+3. The "standard name prefix" for functions / globals is "ss_" (short for `sdn_sensor`).

-4) Lots of compiler warnings are on by default.
+4. Lots of compiler warnings are on by default.
 The clang scan-build tool will find even more bugs.

-5) Don't use messy or complicated code that is hard to debug.
+5. Don't use messy or complicated code that is hard to debug.

-6) Mark any questionable, hacked, known-buggy or otherwise suspect code with XXX so other people can find it and fix it.
+6. Mark any questionable, hacked, known-buggy or otherwise suspect code with `XXX` so other people can find it and fix it.
 It doesn't have to be perfect right away but don't lie to the person who comes after you.

-7) Use a lot of log messages as this is young software with bugs.
+7. Use a lot of log messages as this is young software with bugs.

-8) put `filename: one-line description` on every git commit message.
+8. Put `filename: one-line description` on every git commit message.

-9) Use well known best-in-class dependency libraries.
+9. Use well known best-in-class dependency libraries.
 Follow the principle of least surprise as much as possible.
 Try to make git submodules for the dependencies so it's easy to track and update them.

-10) Allocate all memory using DPDK or `libjemalloc`.
+10. Allocate all memory using DPDK or `libjemalloc`.
 Don't use the `libc` allocator, because it is way too slow and buggy.
 Remember many `string.h` functions call libc alloc secretly.
 This will cause segfaults if pointers get mixed between `libjemalloc` and `libc`.
-To avoid this reimplement any broken functions in `je_utils.c`.
+To avoid this reimplement any broken string functions in `je_utils.c`.

-11) Use the `make cproto` command to auto-update the function prototypes, it makes life easy.
+11. Use the `make cproto` command to auto-update the function prototypes, it makes life easy.
 Use `scripts/create-header-file.pl` to make new blank header files in the right format to work with `make cproto`.

 ## SECURITY NOTICES ##